-Aging and foraminal narrowing
+Connections between aging and foraminal narrowing

 Aging is often the main cause of foraminal narrowing because the spine undergoes degenerative changes over time, which can lead to the narrowing of the foraminal canal.
-Often, degenerative spine conditions, such as a herniated disc or bone spurs, develop as the spine experiences years of pressure from weight gain and constant motion.
+Often, degenerative spine conditions, such as a herniated disc or bone spur, develops as the spine experiences years of pressure from excess weight and constant motion.

 These degenerative conditions cause the elements of the spine to move out of alignment, sometimes moving into the foraminal canal and narrowing the space available for nerves to travel in and out of the spine.
-Sometimes, this can cause a nerve root in the foraminal canal to become pinched, resulting in local and radiating pain and limited mobility.
+Sometimes, this can cause a nerve root in the foraminal canal to become pinched, resulting in local and radiating pain as well as limited mobility.

 Symptoms of foraminal narrowing

 While foraminal narrowing alone does not cause symptoms, it can lead to a trapped nerve root in the foraminal canal, which can cause debilitating pain and discomfort.
-A compressed spinal nerve can cause symptoms such as pain, numbness, tingling, cramping, spasms and muscle weakness.
-These symptoms can occur locally near the spine and also throughout the nerve pathways into different areas of the body.
+A compressed spinal nerve can cause symptoms such as pain, numbness, tingling, cramping, spasms and weakness.
+These symptoms can occur locally near the spine and throughout the nerve pathways into different areas of the body.

-For example, a pinched nerve in the cervical (upper) spine may produce symptoms in the neck, shoulders, arms and/or hands.
-Foraminal narrowing in the thoracic (middle) spine may cause discomfort in the middle back, ribs and/or torso.
-An individual with this condition in the lumbar (lower) spine may experience pain in the lower back, hips, buttocks, legs and/or feet.
+For example, a pinched nerve in the cervical (upper) spine may produce symptoms in the neck, shoulders, arms and hands.
+Foraminal narrowing in the thoracic (middle) spine may cause discomfort in the middle back, ribs and torso.
+An individual with this condition in the lumbar (lower) spine may experience pain in the lower back, hips, buttocks, legs and feet.

 Treatments for foraminal narrowing

-At Laser Spine Institute, we offer safer, effective treatment alternatives to traditional open back surgery.
-Our treatments involve a small incision that result in a reduced recovery time* and lower risk of complications and infection.
-For foraminal narrowing, our minimally invasive decompression surgery will remove a small portion of the degenerative disc or bone spur that is blocking a portion of the foraminal canal and trapping a nerve root.
+At Laser Spine Institute, we offer a safer and effective treatment alternative to traditional open back surgery as well as a shorter recovery time and a lower risk of complication.^ For foraminal narrowing, our minimally invasive decompression surgery will remove a small portion of the degenerative disc or bone spur that is blocking a portion of the foraminal canal and trapping a nerve root.